apatel762/home-infra/server/docs/WIP.md

 Email; Fastmail via Postfix (_ref7_).
 Add custom domain to Fastmail so that sending and receiving is OK and doesn't appear to come from my personal address (even though it technically is?).

 [Send notifications when SSH sessions starts and ends](https://old.reddit.com/r/selfhosted/comments/mihcl2/checklist_for_hardening_a_linux_vps/gt4vvev/).
 May be a bit spammy for commands that use SSH (e.g. `rsync`) but worth a try?
-Example [here](https://askubuntu.com/questions/179889/how-do-i-set-up-an-email-alert-when-a-ssh-login-is-successful).
+Example [here](https://askubuntu.com/questions/179889/how-do-i-set-up-an-email-alert-when-a-ssh-login-is-successful) and another example (using Telegram instead of email) [here](https://blog.tommyku.com/blog/send-telegram-notification-on-ssh-login/).

 ### Proper Nextcloud Setup